-This Maple Acorn Squash is one of my favorite side dishes to make in the fall, and is incredibly easy to make!
+This is one of my favorite side dishes to make in the fall, and it's incredibly easy to make!

 1/4cuppure maple syrup